Graphical modelling of multivariate time series: Examples

 \section{Examples}

 In the previous section, graphical time series models have been defined in terms of the block-recursive Granger-causal Markov property.
-For many time series models, however, condition \eqref{cond block} in Proposition \ref{basicMP} holds, and, hence, the pairwise and the block-recursive Granger-causal Markov property are equivalent.
-This enables us to derive the constraints on the parameters from the pairwise Markov property.
+For many time series models, however, condition \eqref{cond block} in Theorem \ref{basicMP} holds, and, hence, the pairwise, the local, and the block-recursive Granger-causal Markov property are equivalent.
+This enables us to derive the constraints on the parameters from the pairwise or the local Granger-causal Markov property.

 There are no simple conditions known that are both necessary and sufficient for \eqref{cond block}.
 The following proposition lists some sufficient conditions that cover many examples, as will be shown subsequently.
-A counter-example that demonstrates that the pairwise and the block-recursive Granger-causal Markov property are in general not equivalent will be provided in Example \ref{ex-nonequiv}.

-\begin{proposition} Suppose that $X_V$ satisfies conditions (M) and (P) and one of the following conditions: \begin{romanlist} \item $X_V$ is a Gaussian process; \item $X_v(t+1)$, $v\in V$, are mutually contemporaneously independent, that is, the joint conditional distribution factorizes as
+\begin{proposition} Suppose that $X_V$ satisfies condition (S) and one of the following conditions: \begin{romanlist} \item $X_V$ is a Gaussian process; \item $X_v(t+1)$, $v\in V$, are mutually contemporaneously independent, that is, the joint conditional distribution factorizes as

 \item $X_V(t+1)$ depends on its past only in its conditional mean, that is,

 \end{romanlist} Then the three Granger-causal Markov properties (BC), (LC), and (PC) are equivalent. \end{proposition}